Banff—Airdrie

-Banff—Airdrie is a federal electoral district in Alberta, Canada, that has been represented in the House of Commons of Canada since 2015.
+Banff—Airdrie was a federal electoral district in Alberta, Canada, that was represented in the House of Commons of Canada from 2015 to 2025.

-Banff—Airdrie was created by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
-It came into effect upon the call of the 42nd Canadian federal election, scheduled for October 2015.
+Banff—Airdrie was created by the 2012 federal electoral boundaries redistribution.
+It came into effect upon the call of the 42nd Canadian federal election.
 The riding was created out of parts of Wild Rose (98%) and Macleod (2%) electoral districts.

+Following the 2022 Canadian federal electoral redistribution, it was abolished at the 2025 Canadian federal election, with the riding being split between Airdrie—Cochrane, Bow River, and Yellowhead.

 Demographics

-According to the 2016 Canadian census, Banff—Airdrie's ethnic demographics were 75.7% White/European, 8.6% Asian 8.2% Aboriginal, 1.7% Black/African, and 1.6% Latin American.

 Geography

 The riding contains the northern and western exurbs of Calgary, and runs west along the Bow River valley and includes all of Banff National Park.

 Profile

 The Conservative base of support is in the east of the riding, where they dominate Airdrie, the riding's largest community, and Cochrane, as well as the communities bordering Calgary.
 The Liberals, NDP and Greens all perform better in the western regions of the riding.
 Canmore was solidly Liberal in the 2015 election and Banff broke heavily for the left of centre parties.